 What’s important to note here is that Marriott’s 2016 merger with Starwood in 2016 upped its number of locations worldwide – thus making its points much more flexible.
 Marriott’s premium co-branded credit card, the Marriott Rewards® Premier Plus Credit Card, offers 6x points for on-brand purchases, which is less than Radisson’s card, but the points themselves are worth more.

-Hilton Honors points are a bit watered down (not quite as much as Radisson Rewards) at 0.6 cents per point, but the Hilton Honors American Express Ascend Card offers a 100,000 sign-up bonus points and 12x points on Hilton purchases.
+Hilton Honors points are a bit watered down (not quite as much as Radisson Rewards) at 0.6 cents per point, but the Hilton Honors American Express Surpass® Card offers a 130,000 point welcome bonus and free weekend night reward after spending $4,000 in the first 4 months and 12x points on Hilton purchases.
 As a top-tier Diamond member, you’ll get an additional 20x points on stays, which adds up to pretty substantial savings fairly quickly.

 IHG may be the closest comparison to Radisson in terms of number of locations, especially outside of the U.S. Most Americans will recognize IHG’s popular Holiday Inn brand, as well as ultra-upscale InterContinental and Crowne Plaza hotels.
 Loyalty program rewards are in-line with what Radisson offers, including the IHG Rewards Club Premier Credit Card, and the value propositions are eerily similar to that of the premium Radisson credit card.

 Which hotel loyalty program is right for you?
 If you’re considering Radisson Rewards, it’s likely because you are already staying at Radisson properties fairly frequently.
 The value of the points is markedly lower than those of other hotel programs, but if you’d have to go out of your way to stay elsewhere, it doesn’t make sense to opt for anything else.